elewoutv/pyGeniusOne/README.md

 # pyGeniusOne
-Experimental python implementation of some of the nGeniusOne statistics algorithms
+Experimental python implementation of some of the nGeniusOne statistics calculations

 ## Description
 This program takes a pcap file as input and calculates network statistics (see below) from the given packet trace in chunks of 5 minutes.
+It will output this to STDOUT or a file in JSON format.
 These statistics are calculated using the nGeniusOne algorithms.
 The software can be used to compare capture data from a probe system directly to detect irregularities in nGeniousOne.